 This piece has been written with the sole intent to highlight the methods used to omit Greeks from genocide recognition.
 Names have been withheld.
-I hope it indicates an inherent problem that Greeks face with regards the recognition of the genocide.
+I hope it indicates an inherent problem Greeks face with regards to the recognition of the genocide.
 That of exclusion and a distortion of the historical record.

 When I joined a Pontic Greek club several years ago, I thought it would help me better understand Pontian culture.
 While it partly achieved this, I was also left puzzled and disappointed.

 One incident in particular left me questioning Hellenism, Pontian Greeks, and the loyalty and bond I always assumed existed between the two.